Mullanpur Dakha

-The town of Mullanpur Dakha, also known as Mandi Mullanpur, is located in the Ludhiana district in the Indian state of Punjab.
+Mullanpur Dakha, also known as Mandi Mullanpur, is a town located in the Ludhiana district in the Indian state of Punjab.
 It is a nagar panchayat, a settlement in transition from rural to urban.
 Due to the availability of transport routes to other villages, the town serves as a marketplace of grain and other goods to the surrounding area.

 Demographics

 According to census data from 2011, Mullanpur Dakha had a population of 16,356.
 Males constituted 8,595 of the population and females constituted 7,761.
 Mullanpur Dakha has a literacy rate of 79.41%, somewhat above the national average of 74.04%.

 Transportation

 Mullanpur is located on National Highway 5 (NH 5).
 It has bus services to Bathinda, Moga, and Ludhiana.
 It also has a railway station with trains to Chowkimann, 7 km away, and Ludhiana Junction, 19 km away.
 The closest airports are Chandigarh International Airport, located 134 km away, and Sri Guru Ram Dass Jee International Airport, 167 km away in the city of Amritsar.
 Nearby villages include Jangpur, Issewal, Mullanpur, Bhanohar, Raqba, Pandori, Rurka, Dakha, Kailpur, Braich and Mohie.